fengboyue/jsdk/docs/en/quick.md

-JSDK 2.0+ is one of the most comprehensive JS/TS framework, including lots of features, frameworks and tools from the bottom layers to top layers.
+JSDK 2.0+ is the most comprehensive TS/JS framework, including lots of features, frameworks and tools from the bottom layers to top layers.
 It is very suitable to be the cornerstone of any JS library, like JDK for Java.

 It supports such following features:
 <p class="warn">